H3rby7/pi-pimps/README.md

 ## Distro Installation

+*HINT: Development is very slow on this distro and the Kodi package is outdated quickly - As plugins support later kodi versions they run out of date rather quickly and breaking changes, when e.g. Netflix changes its API may render it useless for a few weeks...*

 Use [Manjaro-ARM-minimal-rpi4](https://github.com/manjaro-arm/rpi4-images/releases/)
 with RaspberryPi imager (would loved to use arch, however installation of arch onto SD card is a heckmeck when all you have is a windows desktop)